Chloe O'Brien. Especially interesting as she was hated by the fandom until she started becoming awesome halfway through season three.

 Worf.
 The character was an afterthought, not even appearing in the original series bible.
 Michael Dorn was cast in the pilot for what was conceived as a recurring role as Worf, but he played the part so well that he was immediately, before the show even aired, bumped up to regular status.
 Dorn played the character for 11 seasons (7 of TNG and 4 of Deep Space Nine) and 4 films, becoming, after Captain Picard the most recognizable character in the modern incarnation of Trek.

 Mr. Pointy-Ears himself, Commander Spock.
 He was originally supposed to be a side character to CaptainKirk, but fan interest quickly exploded and he was soon recognized as the most fan-loved character in the original incarnation of Trek - and maybe the entire franchise.
 The dynamic duo of the golden-haired Captain and the pointy-eared, dark Vulcan captured fans' hearts and fired their imaginations, quite literally giving birth to Slash Fic in the earliest recorded case of Ho Yay in modern media and becoming a staple of the original series.
 Interesting to note is that the studio executives thought that Spock would be the scariest character on the show.
 Spock had an even smaller role in the original pilot, "The Cage", but ended up being the only character to survive the recasting.
+More specifically, Roddenberry was given the choice to keep either Spock or the female first officer played by Majel Barrett.

 It has many popular characters, but in later years, Marika "Jasmine" Reimon from Tokusou Sentai Dekaranger is deeply loved by the fandom.
 One of most beautiful and snarky Sentai heroes, she's proved to be very popular.